After the Fire (song)

-"After the Fire" is a song from the solo album Under a Raging Moon released by Roger Daltrey of The Who.
-The song was written by Pete Townshend, also of The Who.
+"After the Fire" is a song by the English rock singer Roger Daltrey, the lead vocalist of the Who.
+This song is the opening track on Daltrey's sixth solo studio album, Under a Raging Moon (1985).
+"After the Fire" was the only song written by fellow Who member Pete Townshend for a Daltrey solo studio album.
 It was considered a hit for Daltrey, receiving extensive play on MTV.
-The song was played during the second-season finale of Miami Vice during a flashback scene.
+The song was also played during the second-season finale of the American crime drama television series Miami Vice during a flashback scene.

+Background

-The song was initially planned to be played by The Who at Live Aid and is about famine in Africa.
-However, the band committed at the last minute and were unable to rehearse the song, so it was given to Daltrey to record for Under a Raging Moon.
-Pete Townshend explains that it was written explicitly for Live Aid and compares the situation in Africa to a fire and that the concert would be figuratively putting it out.
+"After the Fire" was initially planned to be played by the Who at Live Aid in July 1985 and is about the 1983–1985 famine in Ethiopia.
+However, the band committed at the last minute and were unable to rehearse the song, so it was given to Daltrey to record for Under a Raging Moon, with all royalties given to the Band Aid Trust.
+Pete Townshend explained that it was written explicitly for Live Aid and compares the situation in Africa to a fire and that the concert would be figuratively putting it out.
 But despite this, it will always still "smolder and burn".

-The recording was produced by Alan Shacklock and recorded at RAK Recording Studios and Odyssey Studios, London.
-The album Under a Raging Moon was released on the Atlantic label (81269-1) in the U.S. in 1985, and singles were also released in other countries in the same year.

-Townshend performed the song live in his 1985 Deep End concerts with David Gilmour on guitar.
+Townshend performed the song live during his Deep End concerts in 1986 with David Gilmour of Pink Floyd on guitar.